-An Iceland road trip opens up the stark lava fields, glistening waterfalls, towering mountains and thermal lagoons like no other way to travel does.
+An Iceland road trip opens up the stark lava fields, glistening waterfalls, towering mountains, and thermal lagoons like no other way to travel does.

-In this Iceland travel guide you’ll find a list of all the top sights in Iceland to visit on your road trip adventure, with Iceland travel tips and information to help you plan and prepare.
+In this Iceland travel guide, you’ll find a list of all the top sights in Iceland to visit on your road trip adventure, with Iceland travel tips and information to help you plan and prepare.

-We asked some of our favourite travel bloggers to tell us about their top things to do and see in Iceland, so come with us as we share 26 unmissable places to visit on a road trip of Iceland.
+We asked some of our favorite travel bloggers to tell us about their top things to do and see in Iceland, so come with us as we share 26 unmissable places to visit on a road trip of Iceland.

 Best Time for an Iceland Road Trip